 Civil Service Fast Stream

-In addition to applying directly to advertised vacancies, you can also enter the civil service through the fast stream process.
+In addition to applying directly to advertised vacancies, you can also enter the civil service through the website:

 As a graduate there is a huge variety of career paths available to you.